Privacy notice for employees

 Your rights and your data

-If in the future, we intend to process your personal data for a purpose other than that which it was collected we will provide you with information on that purpose and any other relevant information.
+If in the future, if we intend to process your personal data for a purpose other than that which it was collected, we will provide you with information on that purpose and any other relevant information prior to commencing the activity.

-Under the General Data Protection Regulation (GDPR) and The Data Protection Act 2018 (DPA) you have a number of rights with regard to your personal data.
+Under the General Data Protection Regulation (GDPR), you have a number of rights with regard to your personal data.
+These are;

-- The right to request a copy of your personal data which GenesisCare UK holds about you;
+- The right to have your personal data rectified or completed

 - The right to lodge a complaint with the Information Commissioners Office if you believe that we have not complied with the requirements of the data protection legislation.